10 Most Expensive Movies Ever (adjusted for inflation)1

 Hollywood has always sought outside sources to fund its movie production, but it wasn’t until the mid-2000s that hedge funds, private equity firms and other institutional investors started sniffing around Hollywood in earnest.

-At that time, Hollywood was experiencing a period of financial uncertainty; hits weren’t landing, box office returns were stagnating, and funding was becoming tight.
+During this period, Hollywood was experiencing a period of financial uncertainty; hits weren’t landing, box office returns were stagnating, and funding was becoming tight.
 Even Disney (in its pre-Marvel/Star Wars days) was struggling to make ends meet.

 “Parkinson’s law applies [to Hollywood] as the number of projects will, regardless of quality, always expand to fully absorb the capital available.”